kkpwu/A3_Group12B_FinalGame/README.md

 **Pixel Alignment: Stability Crisis** is a serious game developed in p5.js that translates the clinical symptoms of **Generalized Anxiety Disorder (GAD)** into interactive gameplay.

 - **Concept:** The game explores the "Worry Loop"—the intersection of chronic pressure, intolerance of uncertainty, and intrusive thoughts.
+- **Core Mechanics:**
-- **Mechanics:** Players engage in a core **Pattern Matching** task, swapping tiles on a randomized grid to match a target.
-This focus is disrupted by the **"Anxiety Engine,"** a system of relentless, intrusive pop-up errors that block the player’s view and interaction.
+  1. **Pattern Matching:** Swapping tiles on a randomized grid to match a target, representing the effort required to maintain cognitive order.
+  2. **The Anxiety Engine:** A system of relentless, intrusive pop-up errors that physically block the player’s view, simulating disruptive intrusive thoughts.
+  3. **System Stability HUD:** A dynamic health bar synced to the level timer.
+As stability drops, the game environment becomes increasingly hostile.
+  4. **Somatic Simulation (Screen Shake):** At critical stability levels (<30%), the entire canvas vibrates, mimicking the physical tremors and heart palpitations associated with a panic response.
+  5. **Intolerance of Uncertainty (Sticky Tiles):** On higher difficulties, specific tiles require multiple clicks to activate, simulating the mental "friction" of ruminative thinking.
+  6. **Cognitive Tunneling (Static Fog):** A visual noise overlay that creeps in from the screen edges as the timer nears zero, narrowing the player's field of vision to simulate stress-induced tunnel vision.
-- **Player Experience:** By combining a 60-second "Fight-or-Flight" timer with unavoidable interruptions, the game creates a high-stress environment that builds empathy for the functional impairment experienced by those with GAD.
+- **Player Experience:** By combining a "Fight-or-Flight" countdown with unavoidable interruptions, the game creates a high-stress environment designed to build empathy for the functional impairment experienced by those with GAD.

 ## 4. Setup and Interaction Instructions